 Note: This list will updated with new Marvel movies every time they come out.
-Given that, make sure to come back here to see how upcoming movies such as Logan, Guardians of the Galaxy: Vol. 2, Spider-Man: Homecoming, and other Marvel movies rank on this list!
+Given that, make sure to come back here to see how upcoming movies such as Guardians of the Galaxy: Vol. 2, Spider-Man: Homecoming, Thor: Ragnarok, and other Marvel movies rank on this list!

 - Release Date: January 8th, 2005

 - Director: Rob Bowman

 - Cast: Jennifer Garner, Kirsten Prout, Goran Višnjić, Will Yun Lee